ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 - result in fewer false-positives;
 - work with structured sensitive data;
 - handle sensitive information more securely; and
-- be used with several Microsoft cloud services.
+- be used with several Microsoft cloud service

 ![EDM-based classification](media/EDMClassification.png)